Vardar: Etymology

-The name Vardar for the river may have been derived from Thracian, although Dardanian, Paeonian, Ancient Macedonian, and Ancient Greek were also spoken in the lands drained by the river.
+The name Vardar for the river may have been derived from Thracian, although Dardanian, Paeonian, Ancient Macedonian, Attic and Koine Greek were also spoken in the lands drained by the river.

 The modern Vardar is thought to derive from an earlier *Vardários, which may ultimately derive from Proto-Indo-European (PIE) *(s)wordo-wori- "black water".
 The name Vardários (Βαρδάριος) was sometimes used by the Ancient Greeks in the 3rd century BC.
 The same name was widely used in the Byzantine era.

 Vardar/Vardarios may be a translation of (or otherwise have a similar meaning as) Axios, which may be Thracian and may have meant "not-shining" from PIE *n.-sk(e)i (cf. Avestan axšaēna "dark-coloured").
 The oldest known name of the river, Axios, is mentioned by Homer (Il.
 21.141, Il.
 2.849) as the home of the Paeonians allies of Troy.
 Pjetër Bogdani would use the form Asi, an earlier Albanian-language name for the river.

 This same hypothetical Thracian Axio- meaning "dark, not-shining" is theorized to be found in the name of a city at the mouth of the Danube, called Axiopolis in Greek and Axíopa (perhaps again meaning just "dark water") in Thracian, which may later have been translated into Slavic as Cernavodă, also meaning "black water".